All your frequently asked questions when renting a property answered, including information about rent guarantors, referencing and deposits.

-Before you start searching for your new home it’s a good idea to write down a budget.
+Before you start searching for your new home it's a good idea to work out what your budget is.
 What are your current outgoings and what money do you have left each month to spend on rent?
-Take into account that, when you first move in, you will need to front a security deposit as well as the first month’s rent and a refundable holding deposit.
+Take into account that when you first move in you will need to provide a security deposit as well as the first month's rent and a refundable holding deposit.

 Why do I need to be referenced?

-The landlord needs to be sure that that their tenant won’t have any problems paying the rent on a monthly basis and that the tenant will take good care of their property.
+A reference looks into current financial commitments, credit history, and previous tenancies to check everything is in order.
+The landlord needs to be sure that that their tenant won't have any problems paying the rent on a monthly basis and will take good care of their property.

 What does referencing involve?